Mick-AE86/Mick-AE86.github.io/PlexGameTestCases.md

   * Only works it story mode.
 * Test Description/Purpose:
   *  You can’t pause the game in Build (online) mode, its constantly running whether the user is there or not.
+  * To be able to pause the game only in story mode of the game.
+The user must test the functionality of the pause action and to ensure the game does not continue to run when the function is performed in story mode.
+Also the user must test to ensure that the pause funtionality does not exist in online mode.
 * Pre-Test Conditions:
   * The user's game session currently running and to be able to stop the game momentarily during story mode.
 ## Test Steps: